-- Other benefits include a car allowance and a contribution towards health insurance premiums. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2012, discounted by 16.038% to account for the three-year blocking period. - Stock Options 2011 are disclosed at fair value at the time of grant which corresponds to CHF 5.54. - Performance Share Units 2010 are disclosed at fair value at grant, which corresponds to CHF 53.63. - Please also refer to Note 20.1 of the 2011 Consolidated Financial Statements of the Nestlé Group.
+- Other benefits include a car allowance and a contribution towards health insurance premiums. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2013, discounted by 16.038% to account for the three-year blocking period. - Stock Options granted in 2012 are disclosed at fair value at the time of grant which corresponds to CHF 4.54. - Performance Share Units granted in 2012 are disclosed at fair value at grant, which corresponds to CHF 54.62. - Please also refer to Note 20.1 of the 2012 Consolidated Financial Statements of the Nestlé Group.